-The Isle of Man Financial Supervision Commission (FSC), the regulatory authority of Isle of Man investment funds and Collective investment schemed, is committed to applying international standards of regulation and supervision across all areas of its work in order to maintain the integrity of the Isle of Man’s financial system.
+The Isle of Man Financial Services Authority (FSA), the regulatory authority of Isle of Man investment funds and Collective investment schemes, is committed to applying international standards of regulation and supervision across all areas of its work in order to maintain the integrity of the Isle of Man’s financial system.

 The fund vehicle may be an open ended investment company (OEIC), a limited partnership or a unit trust.